LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 All your business expenses — Shopify subscription, advertising, software, domain, virtual assistants, product samples — are clearly deductible when operated through an LLC.
 While sole proprietors can deduct these too, the clean separation of an LLC makes bookkeeping and audit defense much simpler.

-Liability Risks in Dropshipping
+Liability risks in dropshipping

 Dropshippers face specific liability risks that many beginners do not anticipate: